 - Place the litter box on a table or counter out of doggy reach.
 If the cat doesn’t object, a covered litter box might deter the dog but allow the cat access and privacy.

 - Use a baby gate to keep the dog out of the cat’s domain.
 Some cats can jump over the standard gates, or you can install it a couple of inches off the ground so kitty can slink underneath while the jumbo-size pup can’t get through.

-- Add a tablespoon of vegetable oil to the cat’s food so her waste becomes softer and less attractive to snacking dogs.
-A spoonful of canned pumpkin added to her food also changes the taste or consistency of her stool to make it less appealing, and many cats relish pumpkin as a treat.
+- Add a tablespoon of vegetable oil to the cat’s food so its waste becomes softer and less attractive to snacking dogs.
+A spoonful of canned pumpkin added to cat food also changes the taste, consistency, and appeal of the stool.
+Many cats relish pumpkin as a treat.